 2. Visit with Live Animals

-After the story time, a volunteer took us down the hall to visit with frogs, turtles and other water creatures.
+After a story time, a volunteer took us down the hall to visit with frogs, turtles and other water creatures.
 I wouldn’t have known about this room if it wasn’t for our friendly story time leader!

 3. Check Out the Play Room

-I had no idea that there was a play area inside the Center.
+For a couple of years, I had no idea that there was a play area inside the Center.
 I would have been coming here during the winter, that’s for sure!
-There are puppets in a cave-like play area and a climbing structure!
-There were also really cute animal costumes for dressing up.
-Inside the same room were animal pelts and skulls the kids could touch.
+There is a cave-like play area and a climbing structure!

 5. Walk the Boardwalk